RishiA10/mgt3745-hw3/context/STANDARDS.md

 **Prompt Snippet**: When implementing the availability form and localStorage behavior, preserve the user's unsaved form input if a write fails so the user does not have to re-enter the information.

+## Colleague Test
+Kyla read my 'CLAUDE.md' and said that the instructions were concise and understandable overall.
+She correctly interpreted the camelCase naming convention and lexical scope, but asked for clarification about what "controls" meant.
+Based on her feedback, I revised the instructions in 'CLAUDE.md' from "Label controls" to "Associate form inputs, such as text fields and buttons, with clear labels."
+This makes the instruction more accessible to someone who is not already familiar with the term "controls".